nhahub/NHA-199/README.md

 ## Overview
 This project is a graduation automation project that uses Java, Maven and Selenium WebDriver.
 It follows the Page Object Model (POM) pattern to keep tests readable and maintainable.
-The project automates UI interactions (clicks, checks, navigation) for a demo E-commerse web application.
+The project automates UI interactions (clicks, checks, navigation) for a demo E-commerce web application.

 ## Tech stack
 - Java (Microsoft open jdk 21.0.9)